Steven Grace Law

 Beyond the Basics:

 • Impact of deficiency judgments: They can significantly impact your credit score, future borrowing ability, and overall financial well-being.
 Depending on the amount and collection methods, they can create long-term financial hardship.
+Furthermore, a deficiency judgment can be revived, exacerbating the financial strain and prolonging the negative consequences.

 • Warning signs of a potential deficiency judgment: This risk is higher when the property value is significantly lower than the mortgage amount, leading to a larger potential deficiency.
 Understanding your home’s market value and loan-to-value ratio is crucial.